hpi-swa-teaching/TabletopUI/packages/TabletopUI-Tests.package/TTMockNetworkReceiver.class/README.md

 I am a mock network receiver used in tests.
+I serve as an object that can accept an arbitrary connection.